Pointe shoe: History

 The next substantially different form of pointe shoe appeared in Italy in the late 19th century.
 Dancers like Pierina Legnani wore shoes with a sturdy, flat platform at the front end of the shoe, rather than the more sharply pointed toe of earlier models.
 These shoes also included a box—made of layers of fabric—for containing the toes, and a stiffer, stronger sole.
 They were constructed without nails and the soles were only stiffened at the toes, making them nearly silent.
 By 1880s, shoemaker Salvatore Capezio also improved the construction of pointe shoes after a series of work for repairing pointe shoes.

 The birth of the modern pointe shoe is often attributed to the early 20th-century Russian ballerina Anna Pavlova, who was one of the most famous and influential dancers of her time.
 Pavlova had particularly high, arched insteps, which left her vulnerable to injury when dancing en pointe.
 She also had slender, tapered feet, which resulted in excessive pressure on her big toes.
 To compensate for this, she inserted toughened leather soles into her shoes for extra support and flattened and hardened the toe area to form a box.

 Men have not historically performed in pointe shoes except for comedic effect.
 Examples of this include Les Ballets Trockadero de Monte Carlo, and characters such as Bottom in A Midsummer Night's Dream and the evil stepsisters in Cinderella.
+As ballet culture evolves, male dancers en pointe are becoming more common.
+Some male or male-presenting dancers may choose to study pointe work in order to better understand the mechanics involved in partnering work, in which the female role is usually performed en pointe.
+Some teachers and dancers believe that pointe technique is a beneficial supplement to traditional male ballet steps, as the increased foot strength and articulation may improve jump height and technique.
+Non-comedic male performances en pointe are also becoming more common, although they are still rare in large classical companies.
+For example, Ballet22 is a recently founded company with the stated aim of showcasing men and male presenting dancers en pointe outside of a comedic or drag setting.